-HIS 132 American History II Prerequisites: None Corequisites: None
+HIS 132 American History II

 This course is a survey of American history from the Civil War era to the present.
 Topics include immigration, industrialization, the Great Depression, the major American wars, the Cold War, and social conflict.
-Upon completion, students should be able to analyze significant socioeconomic, political, and cultural developments in American history since the Civil War.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.
+Upon completion. students should be able to analyze significant political. socioeconomic, cultural and developments in American history since the Civil War.
+This course has been approved for transfer Comprehensive the Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course.

-HIS 221 African-American History Prerequisites: None Corequisites: None
+HIS 221 African-American History

 This course covers African-American history from the Colonial period to the present.
 Topics include African origins, the slave trade, the Civil War, Reconstruction, the Jim Crow era, the civil rights movement, and contributions of African-Americans.
-Upon completion, students should be significant able to analyze political, socioeconomic, and cultural developments in the history of African-Americans.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
+Upon completion, students should be to analvze significant political. socioeconomic, and cultural developments in the history of African-Americans.
+This course has approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.